-The German-Austrian-ABSORB RegIsteR (GABI-R) aimed to investigate the safety and efficacy of Absorb in an all-comers cohort with CAD.^{67,68} The 30-day follow-up preliminary results were presented at EuroPCR 2016 and demonstrated the acute safety of the device in this real-world registry of 2,168 patients, of which 60.2% had MVD.69 patients at 1.8%.
+The German-Austrian-ABSORB RegIsteR (GABI-R) aimed to investigate the safety and efficacy of Absorb in an all-comers cohort with CAD.
+The 30-day follow-up preliminary results were presented at EuroPCR 2016 and demonstrated the acute safety of the device in this real-world registry of 2,168 patients, of which 60.2% had MVD.

+The MACE rate (cardiovascular death, any MI, TLR) was very low in this complex cohort of patients at 1.8%.
 The definite/probable scaffold thrombosis rate was acceptable at 1.3%.
 Nineteen events were recorded in the first 7 days, which is probably related to the implantation technique.
-The importance of technique was shown in a post hoc analysis where patients treated before 2015 had higher target-vessel failure (2.3%) and ST (1.5%) compared with patients treated from 2015 onwards, at rates of 1.3% and 0.9%, respectively.69 Patient recruitment has now finished and long-term follow-up (5 years) analysis will help ascertain these preliminary findings.
+The importance of technique was shown in a post hoc analysis where patients treated before 2015 had higher target-vessel failure (2.3%) and ST (1.5%) compared with patients treated from 2015 onwards, at rates of 1.3% and 0.9%, respectively.
+Patient recruitment has now finished and long-term follow-up (5 years) analysis will help ascertain these preliminary findings.